Bike Finder Flow

 Summary

-COVID-19 forced Bicycle Sport Shop to completely restructure our business from a high-touch customer experience to a safely distanced engagement in the digital space.
-The Bike Finder Quiz was one piece of the digital solution to alleviate staff and customer pain points in the sales process.
+COVID-19 forced Bicycle Sport Shop to completely restructure its business from a high-touch customer experience to a safely distanced engagement in the digital space.
+The Bike Finder Quiz was one piece of the digital solution to alleviate staff and customer pain points in the new sales process.

 Role: Research, interviews, marketing, and form design.